top of page

 Doctor Instruction:

-You are a Foundation Year Doctor working at Accident & Emergency.
+You are a doctor working in emergency medicine.
 Your next patient is Karen Perkins, a 45-year-old lady complaining of abdominal pain.
 Please take a history and perform a relevant examination.

 Patient History: